telerik/fiddler-jam-docs/fj-extension/predefined-link.md

     ![predefined link initial screen](../images/ext/prerecorded/prerecorded-000.png)

-1. Open the Fiddler Jam extension
+1. Open the Fiddler Jam extension.

     At this point, if you expand [**Advanced Options**]({%slug fj-capture-options%}), you'll see that some of the settings are enabled or disabled by default.
 Let's not change any of them for this guide and work with the default ones.